schc-over-sigfox/schc-over-sigfox/README.md

 ## Known issues:

 * After successfully completing a SCHC Session of n SCHC Fragments, if the next session uses the same Rule ID as the previous one, is composed of the same umber of SCHC Fragments in its last window, and if the first delivered message of that session is an All-1, the Receiver will interpret that All-1 as a retransmission of the last All-1 of the previous section, responding with the corresponding complete Compound ACK.
 Selecting different Rule IDs for consecutive SCHC transmissions is suggested in order to avoid this issue.
+* Under high packet loss rates, it is posible that the SCHCSender.send() method reaches the system's maximum recursion depth.
+It is proposed to refactor the sending algorithm in an iterative way, creating transmission and retransmission queues.

 ## License